rngtang/Telephone-Assistant/README.md

 cd /telephone-assistant
 ```

 From here, all commands will be run in this project directory.
-Activate the virtual environment using this command:
+Activate the virtual environment:

 ```bash
 source openai-env/bin/activate